Eni Scholarships 2021/2022 for Master’s Study at St Antony’s College, University of Oxford (Fully-funded)

 In order to be considered for the scholarship, please follow these steps:

 - Apply online to the University of Oxford for one of the eligible courses as listed above.
-You must submit your application for graduate study to the University by the January deadline (10 or 24 January 2020 depending on the programme you apply to – please check the University’s guidance on application deadlines) and you must have secured a place on your chosen programme of study by the final completion date (March 9, 2020).
+You must submit your application for graduate study to the University by the January deadline (January 8 to 22, 2021 depending on the program applied to – check the University’s guidance on application deadlines) and you must have secured a place on your chosen program of study by the final completion date (March 2, 2021).
 It would help if you select St Antony’s College in the college choice section of the application form, though this is not compulsory.